Athena Promachos: Iconography

-Little is known of is appearance, as the work has been lost, and only images on coins and very imperfect and uneven miniature copies remain, which, however, allow us to get a general idea.
+Little is known of its appearance, as the work has been lost, and only images on coins and very imperfect and uneven miniature copies remain, which, however, allow us to get a general idea.
 Roman coins of the 2nd and 3rd centuries, minted in Athens, which show it among the buildings of the Acropolis, are the most reliable source for reconstructing the image.
 They show it partially standing, holding in her right hand an image of Nike, with the tip of a spear protruding from her left shoulder.
 Other Hellenistic and Roman coins show her in full, in a similar position, but it is not certain that they depicted Promachos, and they may also be images of the Athena Parthenos, which some believe looked very similar to her.
 Olga Palagia summarizing recent research, believes that she was a version very similar to Parthenos, corresponding in general terms to the Roman coins mentioned at the beginning, simply standing, motionless, with a crested helmet covering her head, holding Nike in her right hand and a spear resting on her left shoulder, her hand resting on a shield that touched the ground and leaned against her feet.

 Fragmentary Minerve Ingres (Louvre), is a large Roman copy (2.6 m) of a classical Athena, presented as a possible copy of Promachos.
 However, iconography varies, with other sources showing a huge owl figure at her feet, or an owl on a tree trunk, under her right arm, sometimes associated with a shield, a column, or a snake, and several modern reconstruction proposals have been made, with widely varying results.

 Of surviving models thought to represent the type, the two outstanding ones are the Athena Elgin, a small bronze statuette in the Metropolitan Museum of Art, who bears an owl in her outstretched hand (as among some coin types), and possibly the Athena Medici torso in the Louvre, of which there are a number of replicas.

 Another very common variant is that Promachos is interpreted as a walking goddess swinging a spear.
 It is the parallel and older tradition of depicting Athena in her warlike guise, which can be seen on coins, vases, sculptures and other materials, forming a typological family that critics have come also to call Promachos.
 This type became particularly popular after it was introduced into the decoration of Panathenaic amphoras, but it is difficult to say whether it influenced Phidias in composing the poses in his works.
 This dynamic and aggressive model regained influence in the 19th-20th centuries among scholars attempting to reconstruct the features of the Phidias Athena Promachos.